bahelms/super_perfundo/posts/published/2020/7-1_ergodox-and-dvorak.md

 keyboards, ergodox, dvorak

 ==description==
-I got one of the most customizable keyboards around and decided, "What the hell, let's switch typing layouts entirely."
+I got one of the most customizable keyboards around and thought, what the hell, let's just switch typing layouts entirely.
 This is my story.

 ==body==